bbauska/meta-react-basics/README.md

 community, and I think it makes building with React even more rewarding if you connect with the community as well.

-<h2>3.
-Course syllabus for React Basics</h2>
+# 03. Course syllabus for React Basics

-<h3>By the end of this reading, you will have learned about the scope of things you will cover in this course.</h3>
+By the end of this section (03), you will have learned about the scope of things to be covered in this course.

-<h4><i>Prerequisites</i></h4>
+### **Prerequisites**

 To take this course, you should understand the basics of HTML, CSS, and JavaScript.
 Additionally, it always helps to have a can-do attitude!

-<h4><b>Course content</b></h4>
+### **Course content**

 This course is an introduction to React development.

-You\'ll learn enough basic concepts to empower you to build simple user interfaces in React.
+By the end of this course, you will know how to build a simple user interface using React.

-This course consists of four modules.
-They cover the following topics.
+This course consists of **4 (four)** modules.
+They cover the following
+topics:

-<h3><b>Module 1: Anatomy of React</b></h3>
+## **Module 1: Anatomy of React**

+React is an increasingly popular JavaScript framework for building isomorphic web applications.
+It is developed and used by Facebook.

 In this introductory module, you\'ll learn about what React is and where it is used.
 You\'ll also learn how to set up your coding environment so that you have as productive a learning experience as possible.
-So, the purpose of this module is to understand the what and the why, and to get set up for the modules that follow.
+So, the purpose of this module is to understand the 'what' and the 'why', and to get set up for the modules that follow.

-Components are one of the foundations of React.
+**Components** are one of the foundations of React.
 In React, everything revolves around components.
-You\'ll learn how to build components, how to structure and customize your React projects, and how to compose layouts by importing components into other components.
+You\'ll learn how to build **components**, how to structure and customize your React projects, and how to compose layouts by importing components into other components.

 You\'ll learn about passing data from one component to another.
-You\'ll learn about JSX syntax in React and how to use it to structure and style your components.
+You\'ll learn about **JSX syntax** in React and how to use it to structure and style your components.

-By the end of this module you will be able to:
+By the end of this module (one) you will be able to:

 -   Explain the concepts behind React and component architecture.